cds-consensys/mm-contract-event-dupes/Readme.md

-This repo is to reproduce a MetaMask issue.
+This project is a dapp to demonstrate this [MetaMask issue](https://github.com/MetaMask/metamask-extension/issues/6668).

 ## Instructions